ioangkin/sample-written-work/README.md

-# sample-written-work
+# Examples of written work

-Samples of written work from Studies (BSc comp Science, University of Brighton)
+As part of my Studies in BSc comp Science, University of Brighton